hoangcuongnguyen2001/Victoria-3-Resources-and-Pop-Mod/README.md

 - Change in attack and defense stats for ships (so Dreadnought and Battleship will be less likely to be sunken by Man-of-War).
 - Adding historical Australian party names.
 - Great Britain should start the game with Colonial Exploitation law (to simulate its African colonization), while Cape Colony starts the game with Colonial Resettlement and Homesteading laws (to simulate the migration of British settlers after 1815).
+- Reduce SoL penalties for China after Opium Wars and Cizye tax for Ottoman Empire, to prevent depopulation (this is still in progress, though).

 I hope that if you find my ideas fun, you could give me potential feedbacks!